-Did the Internet take a dark turn?
+Did the world wide web take a dark turn?
 Its inventor says yes.

-This Monday, world wide web inventor Tim Berners-Lee announced that a new “contract” is in the works, aiming to ensure that the platform remains “safe and accessible” for all.
+This Monday, world wide web inventor Tim Berners-Lee announced that a new “contract” is in the works, aiming to ensure that the platform remains “safe and accessible” for all on the internet.

 You were the promised one!